 - 1. The general rule is to honor reservations on a first-come, first-serve basis.
-Academic & Special University functions will receive first priority.
-All academic spaces are subject to change prior to the 12th class day.
-If a change is needed, Event Services will be contacting you with an alternate location via email or phone. - 2.
+Special University functions will receive first priority. - 2.
 Event Services will assign each reservation to the most appropriate space available.
 Requests for specific rooms or spaces will be honored, when possible.
-Event Services reserves the right to re-assign space when necessary and to identify suitable alternative space for the original reservation. - 3.
+Event Services reserves the right to reassign space when necessary and to identify suitable alternative space for the original reservation. - 3.
 All space reservations will be tentative until all details of the event are processed by Event Services. - 4.
-University facilities are intended for use by all campus groups for a wide variety of functions and activities; however, extraordinary events may draw large numbers of people and can stress the facilities to their maximum capacities.
-To preserve the facilities and ensure the safety of participants, the following procedures apply to all extraordinary events scheduled: - No more than two large events of similar nature (i.e. dances, lectures, concerts) can be scheduled on a single day. - Events which are likely to attract crowds near to or in excess of the established room/space capacities may require University Police Officers to be hired, at the student organization's expense, to provide security and crowd control.
-Such situations will typically require a minimum of two officers to be paid at rates established by the University's police department. - 5.
+University facilities are intended for use by all campus groups for a wide variety of functions and activities; however, extraordinary events draw large numbers of people and can stress the facilities to their maximum capacities.
+Therefore, to preserve the facilities and ensure the safety of participants, the following procedures apply to all extraordinary events scheduled: - No more than two extraordinary events of similar nature (i.e. dances, lectures, concerts) can be scheduled on a single day. - Events which are likely to attract crowds near to or in excess of the established room/space capacities may require University Police Officers to be hired - at the student organization's expense - to provide security and crowd control.
+Such situations will typically require two officers to be paid at rates established by the University's police department. - 5.
 The Office of SOLE must approve the scheduling of activities, facilities, or equipment for recognized Student Organizations. - 6.
-A student organization member must be present for the duration of the entire event. - 7.
+A student organization member must be present for the duration of the event. - 7.
 Groups and individuals with outstanding bills and debts owed to the University will have their reservation privileges suspended until full payment is received. - 8.
-Only food and beverage prepared by the University's food service provider, Aramark, are allowed to be served during events on campus unless otherwise approved by Aramark in written consent. - 9.
-Sponsoring organizations and/or individuals will be responsible for any damage and cleanup of the facilities and/or equipment.
-The base fee for damages and cleanup is \$50.00. - 10.
-An overtime fee will be assessed for events running past the facility closing time without prior arrangement as part of the space reservation.
-A minimum of one week notice is required if you plan to host an event past closing hours. - 11.
-Use of University facilities or services is subject to change or cancellation based upon priority needs of the University as determined by Event Services. - 12.
-It is the responsibility of the student organization to edit the Presence Event submission with the correct and corresponding location upon finalized approval from Event Services.
+Only food and beverage prepared by University's food service provider will be served in the meeting and dining rooms. - 9.
+Sponsoring groups or individuals will be responsible for damages and cleanup of the facilities and/or equipment. - 10.
+An overtime charge will be assessed for events running past the facility closing time without prior arrangement as part of the space reservation.
+If you plan to host an event past closing hours, a minimum two (2) week notice is required. - 11.
+Use of University facilities or services is subject to change or cancellation based upon priority needs of the University as determined by Event Services.